Scheduled MonumentsWalesRhayader Castle

 What is Rhayader Castle?

-Rhayader Castle is a medieval motte-and-bailey fortification located in Radnorshire, Wales, established in the twelfth century as part of the Anglo-Norman colonisation of the region.
+Rhayader Castle is a medieval motte-and-bailey castle situated in Radnorshire, Wales, which dates to the Norman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD132.

 What period does Rhayader Castle date from?

 Rhayader Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Rhayader Castle?